greg-raven/hdc/re-cycling/california-vehicle-code-laws-pertaining-to-bicycles.md

 #### Riding On Bicycle.
 VC 21204

-a) No person operating a bicycle on a highway shall ride other than on a permanent and regular attached seat.
+a.
+No person operating a bicycle on a highway shall ride other than on a permanent and regular attached seat.

-b) No person operating a bicycle on a highway shall allow anyone to ride as a passenger other than on a separate attached seat.
+b.
+No person operating a bicycle on a highway shall allow anyone to ride as a passenger other than on a separate attached seat.
 If the passenger is four years old or younger or weighs 40 pounds or less, the seat shall adequately retain the passenger in place and protect him/her from the bicycle's moving parts.

 #### Carrying Articles.
 VC 21205